ishratumar/javascript30days-challenge/README.md

   # JavaScript 30-Day 19
   ## Webcam Fun
   ### ✍️My learnings from this project:
-  - Learnet how to make a photo booth using JavaScript.
+  - Learnt how to make a photo booth using JavaScript.
   - Real-time image pipelining and canvas were new concepts to me.

   # JavaScript 30-Day 20
   ## Speech Detection
   ### ✍️My learnings from this project:
-  - Learnet about SpeechRecognition something like google voice search.
+  - Learnt about SpeechRecognition something like google voice search.
 Definitely a good challenge!

   # JavaScript 30-Day 21
   ## Geolocation
   ### ✍️My learnings from this project:
-  - Learnet abbout Geolocation and Orientation Api.
+  - Learnt abbout Geolocation and Orientation Api.
-  - Learnet that mobile devices generally use GPS hardware to locate themselves.
+  - Learnt that mobile devices generally use GPS hardware to locate themselves.

   # JavaScript 30-Day 22
   ## Follow Along Link Highlighter
   ### ✍️My learnings from this project:
-  - Learnet about ```Element.getBoundingClientRect()``` method and how it works.
+  - Learnt about ```Element.getBoundingClientRect()``` method and how it works.

-  ✦The function returns a [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) containing information about the size and position of an element in relation to the [viewport](https://developer.mozilla.org/en-US/docs/Glossary/Viewport).
+  ✦ The function returns a [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect) containing information about the size and position of an element in relation to the [viewport](https://developer.mozilla.org/en-US/docs/Glossary/Viewport).

   # JavaScript 30-Day 23
   ## Speech Synthesis
   ### ✍️My learnings from this project:
-  - Learnet about speech Speech Synthesis CSS radial-gradient.
+  - Learnt about speech Speech Synthesis CSS radial-gradient.
   - Method Used:
     - addEventListener()
     - toggle()